The Ultimate Guide To Tool Insurance For Tradesmen

 Without your tools and equipment, it's difficult to do much work, unless you'd like to use your hands for everything, which we would not recommend!
 That's why Rhino Trade Insurance's Tools in Transit policy is ideal for tradesmen who typically store tools in their car or van and rely on these tools to make money.

-Our Tradesman Tool Insurance covers the cost of repairing or replacing the tools you have and, in unfortunate situations, where your tools are lost or damaged.
+Our Tradesman Tool Insurance covers the cost of repairing or replacing the tools you have and, in unfortunate situations, where your tools are damaged.
 Our tools insurance covers tools that are either 'in transit', 'in your parked vehicle' or 'whilst loading', which means tools are covered whilst being taken to or from your van or temporarily stored in your vehicle.

 Our policy works on a per-vehicle basis.
 So if you are absolutely smashing it and have more vehicles than Elon Musk, you will need to obtain a policy for each vehicle to be covered.